अनुवाद Übersetzen sie

 Images courtesy of Grosvenor Auctions.

 A Telegram of the British South Africa Co.
-Telegraphs to Bulawayo, Matabeleland.
+Telegraphs to Bulawayo, Matabeleland from Mafeking dated 24 August, but year unknown.

 This says "CAPE UNIFORM TIME is observed by the British South Africa Company's Offices."